History of the Dominican Republic: Dominican Civil War and second United States occupation 1965–66

-On June 15, the Constitutionalists—supported by heavy machine guns, mortars, and a few light 37mm gun tanks—attacked American positions.
-The ensuing two days of fighting in Ciudad Nueva resulted in 5 U.S. soldiers killed and 36 wounded.
+On June 15, the Constitutionalists attacked American positions with heavy machine guns, mortars, and a few light 37mm gun tanks.
+Another rebel tank was destroyed by seven rounds from a 106-mm recoilless rifle after firing on an 82nd Airborne command post.
+Two days of fighting in Ciudad Nueva resulted in 4 U.S. soldiers killed and 39 wounded.
 The Brazilians, who had orders to remain on the defensive, suffered five wounded.
 The Constitutionalists lost 67 killed and 165 wounded.
 A truce was declared on August 31, 1965.
 However, a U.S. paratrooper in the corridor was killed by a rifle grenade fired from the rebel zone on the night of September 2.
 Most American troops left shortly afterwards as policing and peacekeeping operations were turned over to Brazilian troops, but some U.S. military presence remained until September 1966.
 On September 14, two members of a support unit attached to the 82nd were ambushed by civilians riding motorcycles.
 Both were shot in the back.
 One G.I. died instantly; the other died at a hospital.

 American and OAS peacekeeping forces departed by September 21, 1966.
-A total of 48 American soldiers and marines died, 27 in action (nine marines and 18 soldiers); 189 were wounded in action, as were six Brazilians and five Paraguayans.
+A total of 48 American soldiers and Marines died, 27 in action (nine Marines and 18 soldiers); 189 were wounded in action, as were six Brazilians and five Paraguayans.
 Between 2,850 and 4,275 Dominicans, mostly civilians, were killed, and 3,000 were wounded during the civil war.